EOSC-Data-Commons/data-commons-mcp/README.md

 SEARCH_API_KEY=SECRET_KEY_YOU_CAN_USE_IN_FRONTEND_TO_AVOID_SPAM
 ```

+> [!TIP]
+>
-> `SEARCH_API_KEY` can be used to add a layer of protection against bot that might spam the LLM, if not provided no API key willl be needed to query the API.
+> `SEARCH_API_KEY` can be used to add a layer of protection against bots that might spam the LLM, if not provided no API key will be needed to query the API.

 Build and deploy the service: